 Morgan Silver Dollar

-Circulated from 1878 to the early 1900s, Morgan silver dollars are one of the most popular U.S. coins among investors.
+Circulated from 1878 to the early 1900s, Morgan silver dollars are one of the most popular U.S. coins among initial investments.
 Composed of 90% silver, Morgan silver dollars are highly accessible and have a unique design, which features an image of a left-facing Liberty on the obverse and an eagle with outstretched wings on the reverse.
 The highest minted Morgan silver dollars are from 1921.
 The combined mintage from the Philadelphia, Denver, and San Francisco Mints is roughly 40 million coins.
 Due to the large number of 1921 Morgan dollars produced, they can typically be acquired at a lower price point than the pre-1921 Morgan silver dollars.
 Expect to pay more for key date, low mintage, high-end condition, and certified Morgan dollars.
 When buying these coins online, there are several proactive measures new collectors can take to avoid buying fake Morgan silver dollars.

 Pre-1933 American Gold Coins